Skip to Content

 Read more about Massey's Wellington campus here.

-Massey University is a pioneer and world leader in the provision of blended and distance learning.
+Massey University is a pioneer and world leader in the provision of online and borderless learning.
 Our students have been receiving world-class distance education for more than half a century.
 Our teaching is research-led and ranks higher in international comparisons than any other major distance learning provider in Australasia.

 Our courses for students living overseas are designed to allow people to fit study around work and family commitments.
 We understand that people wishing to upskill and enhance their qualifications lead busy lives, and we help to make university study possible for students who do not have the time or ability to get to a local university campus.